crystal-ameba/crystal-ameba.github.io/src/content/blog/how-to-write-extension.md

 Installing ameba-docs (0.1.0 at master)
 ```

-It will create `bin/ameba.cr` file which is needed to built the ameba together with modules.
+It will create `bin/ameba.cr` file, which is needed to build the ameba together with modules.

 First, we need to enable the module: